jade211/Digital-Atlas/user_manual/user_manual.md

 ## 6.1 Overview:

 Rather than a conventional region details page, Digital Atlas has features pages that are specifically designed to offer in-depth details about each particular feature based on specific areas in Ireland.
 These feature pages let users enter a place and get comprehensive information about a range of topics, including average property prices, area crime, transportation, schools, and amenities.
-The features sections provide an easy-to-use way to get relevant information and make decisions, whether you're looking at possible neighborhoods, or just interested in statistics for the area.
+The features sections provide an easy-to-use way to get relevant information and make decisions, whether you're looking at possible neighbourhoods, or just interested about statistics for the area.

 ## 6.2 Types of Information Available: